-Of the seven DEC mapped-regulated wetlands, only four wetlands are directly impacted, though all seven have adjacent area impacts, albeit of a minor nature.
-The four DEC-mapped regulated wetlands are subject to permanent impacts of 5,480 sq. ft (0.13 acres), 1,264,789 sq. ft.
-(29.04 acres) of conversion impacts, of which 1,263,084 sq. ft.
-(29.00 acres) are subject to permanent forest conversion impacts, and 640,044 sq. ft.
-(14.69 acres) of temporary wetland impacts.
-Temporary construction impacts equate to 14.69 acres, while 0.13 acres of permanent impacts are proposed for the placement of Project Components.
+Based on the proposed updates to the Project layout, impacts to DEC mapped-regulated wetlands have been reduced by 98.86 percent.
+Of the seven DEC mapped-regulated wetlands, only four four wetlands are directly impacted, though all seven have adjacent area impacts, albeit of a minor nature.
+The four DEC-mapped regulated wetlands are subject to permanent impacts of $\frac{5,48011,711}{5}$ sq. ft ($\frac{0.13-0.27}{0.27}$ acres), $\frac{1,264,7895,017}{0.27}$ sq. ft. ($\frac{29.040.12}{0.27}$ acres) of conversion impacts, of which 1,263,084 sq. ft.
+(29.00 acres)all 0.12 acres are subject to permanent forest conversion impacts, and 640,044 4,840 sq. ft.
+(14.690.12 acres) of temporary wetland impacts.
+Temporary construction impacts equate to 14.690.12 acres, while 0.13-27 acres of permanent impacts are proposed for the placement of Project Components. -Although overall impacts to wetlands have been reduced significantly as stated above, the category of permanent impacts to wetlands has increased primarily as a result of reclassifying Type I tree clearing (which includes tree stump removal and associated ground disturbances) as a permanent impact rather than a conversion as it was classified in the Article 10 Application.
 Wetland W-NSD-10 was redelineated as requested by the NYSDEC field visit mentioned above in Section 22(h)(4).
 The revised boundary has not yet been reviewed by the NYSDEC relative to location, but encompasses an area in production as upland cornfield, hence the initial delineation.
 Precise impact calculations await review of the boundary.
 Updates to the associated delineation (shapefile, figures, and impact calculations) will be provided to DPS upon completion.